staphaniek/multitask-rl-create/README.md

 When you merge the pull request, please do the 'Squash and merge' instead of 'Merge pull request'.
 You can change the merge type by clicking the downside-triangular green button.
+Also, please delete your branch after merging it.